 Traditionally, foot traffic was measured simply by counting everyone who passes by in a given period of time.
 This could be done a couple different ways:

-- Tally Counter – Use a clicker to manually count everybody who walks by.
-This of course requires you to watch all day (or hire someone to watch all day) from your store window, or from your prospective location.
+- Tally Counter– Use a clicker to manually count everybody who walks by.
+This, of course, requires you to watch all day (or hire someone to watch all day) from your store window, or from your prospective location.

-- Security Cameras – If you can set up a security camera outside, watch the footage on fast forward and estimate the number of people each hour.
-This is faster than using a clicker, but it can still be time consuming – especially if you want to measure multiple days.
+- Security Cameras– If you can set up a security camera outside, watch the footage on fast forward and estimate the number of people each hour.
+This is faster than using a clicker, but it can still be time-consuming, especially if you want to measure multiple days.

-No Demographic Data
+The Problem with Traditional Measures: No Demographic Data

 Now, besides the time commitment, manual counting has one key downside: You can track how many people there are, but you don’t know anything else about them.
 Like, what are their ages?
 Do they tend to be regulars in the neighborhood, or from out-of-town?